wger-project/wger/README.rst

  $ virtualenv --python python3 venv-django
  $ source venv-django/bin/activate

 2) Start the application.
-This will create a SQlite database and populate it with data on the first run.
+This will download the required JS and CSS libraries and create a SQlite database and populate it with data on the first run.

 ::